Crime in Saudi Arabia: Religious crimes

 The first punishment called Hudud (limit or boundary) includes life imprisonment.
 Despite its potential for harshness, punishment through Hudud is imposed incrementally and under community supervision.

 The second punishment called Qisas (retaliation) is reserved for crimes of violence such as murder and assault.
-Esmaeili and Gans (2000) stated that "the courts have no initial sentencing role" because Qisas follows an eye-for-an-eye justice of retaliation, meaning that "the offender is punished in the same way, and by the same means, as the crime that she or he committed" (p.
-153).
-Thus the penalty for murder is death and for assault is a beating.
+Courts do not have an initial sentencing role because Qisas follows an eye-for-an-eye justice of retaliation, meaning that "the offender is punished in the same way, and by the same means, as the crime that she or he committed".
+Thus, the penalty for murder is death, and the penalty for assault is a beating.

-The third punishment is called Tazirat (discretionary punishments) and it depends on the severity of the crime (Esmaeili & Gans, 2000).
+The third punishment is called Tazirat (discretionary punishments) and it depends on the severity of the crime.
 In this category the King's approval is not required as in the previous categories.
 So, if a person commits any sin which violates Islamic law, the judge can punish him or her.
-Practicing Tazirat includes punishments such as "lashing, prison, or banishment, is specified in written form" (Esmaeili & Gans, 2000, p.
-153).
+Practicing Tazirat includes punishments such as "lashing, prison, or banishment, is specified in written form".

-People have been punished for criticising religions especially Islam.
+People have been punished for criticising religions, especially Islam.